arul28/Whats-in-the-fridge/index.md

 ![multi-label classification image](images/notworkingresults.jpg)
 ![multi-label classification image](images/fullfridge.jpg)

 The first image depicts only chicken breast and raw pork but our model added the label carrot as well.
 We assume it did this because of the green herbs and the orange spices in the image.
 Although the image did not contain carrots, this result showed us it was possible for our model to output more than two labels and output them in a way the model was not trained on.
+This means that our model itself was successful.

 The second image depicts chicken breast and broccoli but our model predicted that broccoli and carrots were in the image.
 We suspect this had something to do with how the image identified broccoli over chicken breast and then assumed since broccoli is in the image, carrots must be too.